Missouri – Featured Online Programs in Social Work

 Licensed Clinical Social Worker (LCSW)

-2. Take and pass the ASWB clinical exam.
+4. Take and Pass the ASWB Clinical exam.

-4. Receive your LCSW license from the Missouri Committee.
+5. Receive your LCSW License from the Committee.

-After completing the above requirements, you will receive your LCSW license for the state of Missouri.
-LCSWs may practice clinical social work independently immediately after becoming approved by the Committee.
+After completing the above requirements, you receive your Missouri LCSW license.
+LCSWs may practice clinical social work independently immediately after becoming approved by the committee.

 Licensed Advanced Macro Social Worker (LAMSW)

-4. Receive your LAMSW license from the Missouri Committee.
+5. Receive your LAMSW License from the Committee.

 Social Work License Reciprocity in Missouri